tmr4/db65816/README.md

 * Can set launch arguments for program
 * Follow along with execution directly in assembly source files
 * Control program execution with continue/pause, single step, step-into, step-over,  step-out and run-to-cursor
-* Four types of breakpoints (conditional breakpoints not yet supported):
+* Four types of breakpoints:
     * Source: set directly in assembly source files; stops execution when that line is reached
     * Function: set on function name or memory address; stops execution when that function is entered or memory address is reached during program execution
     * Data: set on X, Y, K, B and D register; stops execution when a write access to these registers is made
     * Instruction mnemonic or opcode (opcode allows a break even if there is no supporting source code)
+* Set break conditions on source and function breakpoints
 * Registers and hardware stack displayed in Variables pane and can be modified when program is paused
 * Watch pane functional for program symbols and memory addresses (not expressions) and the values of these can be changed when the program is paused
 * Variable/watch changes highlighted after each step and on execution pause